SNDMakes/team-corona-heights/README.md

 1. Run `make install` the first time to ensure you have dependencies installed
 2. Run `make sheet-to-json` to pull from the Google spreasdsheet and create an updated `clips.json` file

+You should see updated data instantly at http://clips.gifs.is/